 Our Certificate of Incorporation authorizes the issuance of 200,000,000 shares of common stock and 100,000,000 blank check preferred stock.
 Any future merger or acquisition effected by us may result in the issuance of additional securities without stockholder approval and may result in substantial dilution in the percentage of our common stock held by our then-current stockholders.
 Moreover, the common stock issued in any such merger or acquisition transaction may be valued on an arbitrary or non-arm's-length basis by our management, resulting in an additional reduction in the percentage of common stock held by our then existing stockholders.
 Our Board of Directors has the power to issue any or all of such authorized but unissued shares without stockholder approval.
-To the extent that additional shares of common stock could be materially and adversely affected.
+To the extent that additional shares of our stockholders will occur, and the rights of the holders of common stock could be materially and adversely affected.